 - Carrying fresh herbs is not always necessary for the flavor you want to develop in casserole dishes.
 I use 1/4 teaspoon of both dried thyme and sage in this recipe but you can use 3/4 teaspoon of fresh thyme and sage if that’s your preference.

 When you are serving camping dinner recipes that have the meat, veggies and bread cooked in one pot, you really don’t need to serve anything else.

-When I make one pot camping meals that don’t contain veggies, I often serve a simple dinner salad on the side.
+When I make soups or one pot camping meals that don’t contain veggies, I often serve a simple dinner salad on the side.